agrc/honeycomb/README.md

 # Development
 ### Unit Tests & Linting
+`arcpy` is mocked for the tests so this should all work without it.

 Install test dependencies: `pip install ".[test]" --upgrade`

 Running tests/linting: `pytest` or `ptw` to automatically run tests on file changes.